blasterbug/GMC/README.md

 # GMC
 GMC is a middleware for group communication based on a peer-to-peer system.
+This is yet another job for UmU.